dr-jts/recipes/veg/veg-baked.md

 OPTIONAL: Transfer them back into the skillet and allow carrots to simmer in the sauce over high heat for 5 minutes to thicken the sauce into a glaze. *SEE NOTES.
 Season with a little extra salt and pepper if desired.
 Garnish with parsley.

+## Baked Eggplant with Parmesan

+* 4 Sliced Eggplants
+* 3.5oz Tomato Paste (100g) OR use sliced cherry tomatoes
+* 1 tsp.
+Italian Herbs
+* 2oz Parmesan Cheese (60g)
+* 1 tsp.
+Salt
+* 1 tbsp.
+Olive Oil

+1. Cut the eggplants into one-centimeter thick slices.
+2. In a bowl, mix the tomato paste, Italian Herbs, and salt.
+3. Place the eggplant slices on a baking tray, lightly brush with olive oil, and then put a little of the tomato paste mixture on top.
+4. Cover each piece with some grated parmesan cheese.
+5. Put the slices into an oven and cook at 200°C for approximately 15 minutes.
+6.
 ## Maple-Sugar Baked Squash
 1 Acorn squash
 1 Tbsp Butter